 The Third to the Seventh Day

-The eight day is the end of the official New Year Holiday, and people go back to work.
-All government agencies and businesses will stop celebrating on this day.
+The eight day is the end of the official New Year public holidays, and people go back to work.
+All government agencies and businesses will stop reopen on this day.

 Send Free Chinese New Year Cards

 - Chinese New Year Greetings

 - Chinese New Year Taboos

 - Best Places to Visit during Chinese New Year

 - Happy Chinese New Year in Chinese: Mandarin and Cantonese